Let’s examine . On this page, our values for are integers – a negative whole number, zero or a positive whole number.

 We have defined the exponent to be a short hand for repeated multiplication.

-By the way, we said that is an integer.
-It doesn’t have to be.
-These laws make sense more readily when used with integer exponents.
-The exponent can also be rational; irrational; or complex.
+It is easier to explain the laws with integer values, however an exponent can also be rational; irrational; or complex.
 We use irrational exponents whenever we define an exponential function over a real domain.
 On this page, we’ll look for the pattern made by integer exponents.

 A summary of the laws can be found here.